Trusted Partners

 Grady Memorial

-Grady Memorial Hospital has worked with CWC and Emory University to create the Life Care Specialist program.
+Grady Memorial Hospital has worked with CWC Alliance and Emory University to create the Life Care Specialist program.
 After going through training at Grady Memorial Hospital, Life Care Specialists participated in a year-long research study conducted by the hospital in conjunction with Emory University.

 Image 5